 - Adrian Hofmann, Chair of Business Management & Information Systems, Julius-Maximilian University of Würzburg

 - Golnaz Jafari, SOCAI, Lucernaiuris, University of Lucerne

-- Christian Janiesch, Information Management, Dept. of Business Man. and Economics, Julius-Maximilians University of Würzburg
+- Christian Janiesch, Information Management, Dept. of Business Man. and Economics, Julius-Maximilian University of Würzburg

 - Stefan Larsson, Dept. of Technology and Society, LTH Lund University

-- David Roth-Isigkeit, SOCAI, Julius-Maximilians University of Würzburg
+- David Roth-Isigkeit, SOCAI, Julius-Maximilian University of Würzburg

-- Ronny Thomale, CT.QMAT, Dept. of Theoretical Physics, Julius-Maximilians University of Würzburg
+- Ronny Thomale, CT.QMAT, Dept. of Theoretical Physics, Julius-Maximilian University of Würzburg

 - Florent Thouvenin, ITSL, University of Zurich

 - Isabel Valera, Max Planck Institute for Intelligent Systems, Dept. of Computer Science and Mathematics, Saarland University